 Hitting the trail and camping with your furry friend is a popular hobby in the mountains.
 Dogs have been known to summit some of the highest peaks with their owners.
 Keeping your pet regularly exercised is also a health benefit for both of you.
 Some hikers even accomplish multi-day hikes.
 Making overnight camping a popular option.
 With proper training and gear, your dog can accompany you on your adventures this year.
-Keep reading to find out which breeds are the best for off-leash hiking and camping.
+Keep reading to find out the best dog breeds for off-leash hiking and camping.

 1. Australian Shepherd

 Australian Shepherds make great hiking companions due to their need for strong bonds.
 This causes them to stick very closely to their human while hiking.
 Of course, this breed is known for its loyalty to its owners.
-They are very athletic and friendly, as well as being able to handle long distances.
+They are very athletic and friendly, as well as able to handle long distances.
 Perfect for those wanting to do longer hikes with multiple miles.

 Actually, in the 1500s this dog was used for sheep and cattle herding.
 They are commonly found out west, in states such as Colorado, California, Idaho & Wyoming.
 All very popular hiking destinations.
 So it is of no surprise that this pup is a common dog out on the hiking trails.